mcg1969/vecLibFort/README.md

-## A GNU Fortran interface to Apple's vecLib BLAS/LAPACK
+## A GNU Fortran interface to Apple's Accelerate/vecLib BLAS/LAPACK

 ### Introduction

-vecLibFort is lightweight but flexible "shim" designed to rectify the incompatibilities between the vecLib BLAS and LAPACK libraries shipped with Mac OS X and FORTRAN code compiled with modern compilers such as [GNU Fortran][].
+vecLibFort is lightweight but flexible "shim" designed to rectify the incompatibilities between the Accelerate/vecLib BLAS and LAPACK libraries shipped with Mac OS X and FORTRAN code compiled with modern compilers such as [GNU Fortran][].